TsingZ0/FedL2G/README.md

 # Introduction

-This is the implementation of our paper.
+This is the implementation of our paper: [FedL2G: Learning to Guide Local Training in Heterogeneous Federated Learning]().

 # Datasets and Baselines